How to Write a Nonprofit Press Release | Step-by-Step Guide

 7. Information about the nonprofit organization

-These marks are centered just below the content of the release and signal the end of the release.
+Center ### just below the content of the release and signal the end of the release.

-9. Notes to editor
+9. Notes to the editor

 3 Nonprofit Press Release Examples

-These 3 nonprofit press release examples will give you an idea of how you should write one, what to avoid, what to mention, and may clear your remaining doubts about a typical nonprofit press release.
+These 3 nonprofit press release examples will give you an idea of how you should write one, what to avoid, and what to mention, and may clear your remaining doubts about a typical nonprofit press release.

 1. UnitedWeStay

-UniteWeStay is a Los Angeles-based nonprofit organization that keeps the public informed about the immigration advocacy news through storytelling.
+UniteWeStay is a Los Angeles-based nonprofit organization that keeps the public informed about immigration advocacy news through storytelling.
 When they launched their website for undocumented Americans, they issued a press release to spread the news.

 This is an awareness press release that is completely focused on the new website, what it will offer to the general public, and why it was created in the first place.
 In the last paragraph, they also make it apparent how people can volunteer, share their own stories, and make donations through the same website.
 Check the press release here.